microsoft/JARVIS/README.md

 ## Quick Start

-First replace `openai.key` and `huggingface.cookie` in `server/config.yaml` with **your personal key** and **your cookies at huggingface.co**.
+First replace `openai.key` and `huggingface.token` in `server/config.yaml` with **your personal OpenAI Key** and **your Hugging Face Token**.
 Then run the following commands:

-> The absence of the HuggingFace cookie may result in error message: `Rate limit reached.
+> The absence of the Hugging Face Token may result in error message: `Rate limit reached.
 Please log in or use your apiToken`.

 ### For server: